Grover: Charlie's Restaurant

-Other segments
+Other Segments

 Grover also has an instructional persona who wears a cap and gown to provide educational context for simple, everyday things.
 His lessons are often wrong, leaving himself open to correction by a group of Muppets.
 Combined with the failings of the Super Grover character, this means that Grover can be very self-conscious and timid.
 He is often a source of slapstick humor and often accidentally injures himself.

 Early in the series, Grover would often greet Kermit the Frog by running up to him and shouting, "Hey, froggy babeee!" and then giving him a hard slap on the back, which knocked him over.

 "Global Grover" is a more recent series of segments, in which Grover hosts a trip to a foreign country to learn about their culture and customs.

+Marshal Grover was a series of sketches set in the Old West, wherein the Marshal would be confronted by various dilemmas (all minor by Old Western standards).
+Grover's trusty steed, Fred the Wonder Horse, typically resolved said issues...pitting his own abundant common sense against the Marshal's utter lack of same.
+An unseen announcer (Jerry Nelson), using a Lone Ranger-style spiel about Marshal Grover and Fred "riding out from the pages of history," introduced four of the eight stand-alone segments.

 In 2010, Grover starred in a parody of an Old Spice Commercial called "Smell Like a Monster" based on "The Man Your Man Could Smell Like", albeit a clam with "two tickets to the thing you love" bit his nose and he rode a cow rather than a horse.